r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 Okay, count on it!

 **Taigong:**
-Keep  and the others covered, Nikitich!
+Keep [♂ him /♀ her] and the others covered, Nikitich!

 **Nikitch:**
 That goes without saying!
 You just hold up to your duty, Taigong!